Israel Palestine on Swedish TV 1958-1989

-Israel Palestine on Swedish TV 1958-1989 is a 2024 documentary film which explores the history of the Israel-Palestine conflict through its coverage by SVT, Sweden's national television service.
+Israel Palestine on Swedish TV 1958-1989 (Swedish: Israel Palestina på svensk tv 1958–1989) is a 2024 documentary film which explores the history of the Israel-Palestine conflict through its coverage by SVT, Sweden's national television service.
 It was written and directed by Göran Hugo Olsson.
 Some of the footage, such as interviews with Abba Eban, had not been shown since its first broadcast.

 The film premiered at the 2024 Venice Film Festival.

+Reception

 Helena Lindblad wrote in Dagens Nyheter that the film, despite its "dry" title and 3.5 hour runtime, was "relentlessly interesting."